HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/text_prediction/chinese_ner.md

 # Condensed: AutoMM for Named Entity Recognition in Chinese - Quick Start

-Summary: This tutorial demonstrates implementing Named Entity Recognition (NER) for Chinese text using AutoGluon's MultiModalPredictor.
-It covers essential techniques for loading preprocessed datasets, configuring and training NER models with Chinese pretrained transformers (specifically 'hfl/chinese-lert-small'), and performing predictions with visualization.
-The tutorial helps with tasks like setting up NER pipelines, model training configuration, and entity prediction/visualization.
-Key features include custom entity label support (brand, product, pattern, misc), evaluation methods, and visualization utilities, making it valuable for both Chinese and English NER implementations with minimal workflow adjustments.
+Summary: This tutorial demonstrates implementing Chinese Named Entity Recognition using AutoGluon's MultiModalPredictor.
+It covers essential techniques for setting up NER models with Chinese pretrained transformers (specifically 'hfl/chinese-lert-small'), loading preprocessed datasets, and configuring model training with specific entity labels (brand, product, pattern, misc).
+The tutorial helps with tasks like training NER models, making predictions, and visualizing results using AutoGluon's built-in functions.
+Key features include simplified model configuration, integration with Chinese language models, evaluation methods, and visualization tools for NER results, making it valuable for implementing Chinese text entity extraction systems.

 *This is a condensed version that preserves essential implementation details and context.*